sboettner/chordplay/README.md

 * libpopt

 ## Basic Usage
-Run Chordplay from the command line with a chord sequence as arguments, e.g.
+Run ChordPlay from the command line with a chord sequence as arguments, e.g.
 ```
 chordplay C F G7 C
 ```
-Chordplay will automatically compute and print a minimal voice leading.
+ChordPlay will automatically compute and print a minimal voice leading.
-To play back the chord sequence, you need to have a General MIDI synthesizer running and pass the `-p`  argument to Chordplay:
+To play back the chord sequence, you need to have a General MIDI synthesizer (such as FluidSynth or TiMidity++) running and pass the `-p`  argument to Chordplay:
 ```
 chordplay -p C F G7 C
 ```
-To let Chordplay additionally improvise a random melody over the given chord sequence, additionally pass the `-i` argument:
+To let ChordPlay additionally improvise a random melody over the given chord sequence, additionally pass the `-i` argument:
 ```
 chordplay -p -i C F G7 C